 The Board continues to welcome questions from shareholders at the Annual General Meeting.
-However, it asks shareholders to please submit any questions to the Board by email, to the following address: cosec@junipartners.com before 12 noon on 6 November 2022 in case attendance at the AGM has to be restricted due to the Covid-19 pandemic and the health and safety of shareholders.
-In the event the Annual General Meeting proceeds in its usual format as currently anticipated, pursuant to section 319A of the Companies Act 2006, the Company must provide an answer to any question that is put by a member attending the Annual General Meeting relating to the business being considered, except if a response would not be in the interest of the Company or for the good order of the meeting or if to do so would involve the disclosure of confidential information.
+However, it asks shareholders to please submit any questions to the Board by email, to the following address: cosec@junipartners.com before 12 noon on 2 November 2023.
+In the event the Annual General Meeting proceeds in its usual format as currently anticipated, pursuant to section 319A of the Act, the Company must provide an answer to any question that is put by a member attending the Annual General Meeting relating to the business being considered, except if a response would not be in the interest of the Company or for the good order of the meeting or if to do so would involve the disclosure of confidential information or if the answer has already been given on the Company's website.
 The Company may however elect to provide an answer to a question within a reasonable period of days after the conclusion of the Annual General Meeting.